View all Close all

 The policy to make papers available on open access applies to papers that were submitted for publication (but not necessarily accepted) after 1 April 2013.
 Both the funder and the grant should be acknowledged.

-During the transition period (five years from 2013) UKRI (formerly RCUK) allowed the block grant to be used for reimbursement of article processing charges for papers submitted for publication before April 2013, but only where costs for the charges were not included in the grant.
+For the duration of the policy, the block grant can to be used for reimbursement of article processing charges for papers submitted for publication before April 2013, but only where costs for the charges were not included in the grant.
 See UKRI (formerly RCUK) FAQs

 RCUK (now UKRI) has a preference for immediate, unrestricted open access (gold) (see UKRI (formerly RCUK) FAQs PDF) 2.1 and has an expectation that the majority of the open access block grant funding it provides will be used to support the payment of article processing changes for gold open access.
 Articles must be licenced under the CC-BY licence.